Lukx19/Vrep-map-generator/README.md

   7. Stopping of simulation takes approximately 10 seconds to correctly end all socket communication protocols.

 # Building app
 Java 1.8 is required.
-Project should be interpreted with Ant.
+Project should be builded with Ant.
+For correct build with Ant please change field

+    jdk.home.1.8=/usr/lib/jvm/jdk-8-oracle-x64

+in build.properties in root folder of project for your local path to Java 1.8 JDK.

 ![](docs/generated1.png?raw=true)
 ![](docs/generated2.png?raw=true)